| Title: | Manage R Environments Better |

 whether to search directories recursively for R files. |

-This is a vectorized wrapper around base::sys.source
+This is a vectorized wrapper around base::sys.source with some

 differences.
 Notably:

-defaults to the current frame
+envir defaults to the current frame

-is returned (invisibly)
+envir is returned (invisibly)

-and keep.parse.data
+keep.source and keep.parse.data default to

-and getOption("keep.parse.data")
+getOption("keep.source") and getOption("keep.parse.data") respectively,

-instead of getOption("keep.source.pkgs")
+instead of getOption("keep.source.pkgs") and

 getOption("keep.parse.data.pkgs")

-is set to getOption("topLevelEnvironment", envir)
+toplevel.env is set to getOption("topLevelEnvironment", envir).
+In

-other words, if the option topLevelEnvironment
+other words, if the option topLevelEnvironment is already set, it is

 respected.